East Barnet: Culture

-Bodens Performing Arts School, aka Bodens, is located in East Barnet.
+Bodens Performing Arts School, Bodens, is located in East Barnet.
 It was founded in 1973 in Enfield, and has since moved to its current site.

 It is a performing arts school offering Arts education to children and teenagers from the ages of 3 to 18.
 The Studios are located on East Barnet Road, along with the Tony Boden Theatre, which is on the premises.